 Essentially for this question you want to explain your role and what skills you learned or improved upon.
 Also, be sure you can explain your shadowing experience: what you liked and what you didn't like.
 Perhaps you saw some interesting cases or simply became familiar with some of the technology.
 As a side note, if you mention something, be prepared to talk about it.
 During one of my interviews they asked me about the kind of machines I became more familiar with and I named a few and explained what their function was.
-My interviewer was quite impressed with that.
+My interviewer was guite impressed with that.
 I suggest that you Google some of the machines you saw while shadowing and learn a little more about their function and how they work.
-Moreover, if you have a lot of shadowing hours, I would make sure that you know some basic outlines and reasons for procedures such as fillings, root and student involvement opportunities.
-I canals, implants, wisdom tooth removal, etc., recommend that you ask questions about especially if you mentioned them anywhere the type of research opportunities they have on your application.
-Several of my colleagues available, to expand on the community outreach mentioned that they were asked how they would go about doing "X" procedure.
+Moreover, if you have a lot of shadowing hours, I would make sure that you know some basic outlines and reasons for procedures such as fillings, root canals, implants, wisdom tooth removal, etc., especially if you mentioned them anywhere on your application.
+Several of my colleagues mentioned that they were asked how they would go about doing "X" procedure.